‹ Back to New at Amity Blog

 1. Digital banking delivers 24/7 access to accounts and services via mobile apps and online portals.

-2. AI-driven personalisation and real-time payments are two of the fastest-growing trends in 2025.
+2. AI-driven personalisation and real-time payments are the fastest-growing recent trends in banking in 2026.

-3. Open banking and API integrations are fuelling collaboration between banks and fintechs.
+3. Open banking and APIs are still the main sources of the ongoing cooperation between banks and fintech companies.

-Today’s digital banking ecosystem extends far beyond mobile apps.
-It’s more of an ecosystem made up of AI, blockchain, cloud, and embedded finance.
+The digital banking ecosystem in 2026 goes far beyond mobile apps.
+It’s more of an ecosystem made up of AI, blockchain, cloud computing, open APIs and embedded finance.
 But innovation, though, is never enough.
-The things have to be aligned with consumer behaviour, regulation, and market conditions.
+Banks must align digital strategies with consumer behaviour trends in digital banking, regulatory compliance, and market dynamics.

 Digital Bank Market Growth 2024-2029